 Short Trips in and around Santa Fe

-- Shidoni Foundry and Galleries.
-One of the few foundries in the country capable of casting very large bronze sculptures.
-The foundry tour is fascinating.
+Shidoni Foundry and Galleries.
+An outdoor sculpture galley located at the site of the Shidoni Foundry.
+Shidoni was one of the few foundries in the country capable of casting very large bronze sculptures.
+Sadly, the foundry has closed.
 Wonderful outdoor scupture garden.
 The Tesuque Glass Works, a glass blowing studio and gallery, is right next door.
-Both are located on Bishops Lodge Road in Tesuque just north of Santa Fe.
+Both are located on Bishops Lodge Road in Tesuque just north of Santa Fe. (map)

-- Tesuque Flea Market.
-One of the seven wonders of the modern world.
-More "stuff" from more places than we have ever seen in one spot including bargains, junk and rip-offs.
+The Santa Fe Flea Market at Buffalo Thunder.
+A new fleamarket that replaced the now closed one in Tesuque.
+Lots of "stuff" from many places including bargains, junk and rip-offs.
 Make sure you know what you are looking at.
 If you do, there are some great finds.
-Located on US 285/84 just north of the Santa Fe Opera.
+Located North of Santa Fe on US 285/84 at exit 177.
 Open weekends May through October.

-- Chimayo Weavers Irvin and Lisa Trujillo are carrying on a 400 year old tradition brought from Spain with the original settlers of New Mexico in the 1600's.
+Chimayo Weavers Irvin and Lisa Trujillo (Centinela Traditional Arts, 946 State Road 76, Chimayo, NM 87522) are carrying on a 400 year old tradition brought from Spain with the original settlers of New Mexico in the 1600's.
 Their work represents some of the finest Hispanic weaving in New Mexico.
-In Chimayo on the high road to Taos.
+In Chimayo on the high road to Taos. (map)

 An eclectic list of local food vendors we use and like

-- Albertsons: A good nearby local supermarket located in the De Vargas Center.
+Market Street: A good nearby local supermarket located in the De Vargas Center.
 Drive down our hill either via Old Taos Hwy or the back way, Juniper to Rio Grande, and turn right on Paseo de Peralta.
 At the Guadalupe light turn right again.
-Albertsons will be at the second entrance to the mall on the left.
+Market Street will be at the second entrance to the mall on the left.

-- Sprouts: Good organic produce.
+Sprouts: Good organic produce.
 A Whole Foods wannabe.
 Nearby in the De Vargas Center on the Paseo de Peralta side of the mall.
-Follow the Albertsons directions above but go straight at Guadalupe and take the first entrance to the mall on the right.
+Follow the Market Street directions above but go straight at Guadalupe and take the first entrance to the mall on the right.